 Many HELOCs require interest-only payments for the first 10 years, or the draw period, which is when you’re allowed to access the credit.
 If you only make these minimum payments, you won’t make any progress in paying the principal.

 After the draw expires, borrowers enter a repayment period where they have to pay both principal and interest and can no longer draw on the credit line.
-If you borrowed a large amount during the draw period and only made minimum payments, you may experience sticker shock once the draw period expires and the principal balance is added to your bill.
+If you borrowed a large amount during the draw period and only made minimum payments, you might experience sticker shock once the draw period expires and the principal balance is added to your bill.

 Your credit score can drop

 It is possible that having a home equity loan and making regular monthly payments on it can have a positive impact on your credit score as well.
-Making regular on-time payments and having different types of credit both have positive effects on your credit score, and a home equity loan can help in both of those ways.

 Before committing to a home equity loan, consider your financial situation and compare home equity rates, terms and fees from a variety of lenders to see how much it could cost you.